Bitwit-Techno-Educonnect/.github/README.md

 ## 🌟 Who We Are

-At **Bitwit Techno**, we don’t just build technology — we engineer digital experiences.
+At **Bitwit Techno - Educonnect**, we don’t just build technology — we engineer digital experiences.
 With a keen eye for innovation and a deep respect for tradition, we provide IT services, digital solutions, and tech training that empower businesses and individuals to grow, scale, and thrive in the modern era.

 Whether you're a startup, SME, or an enterprise — we are your strategic tech partner.